zzzzzzhym/DroneSimulator/README.md

-# Neural-fly in applied in python simulation
+# Neural-fly applied in python simulation
 This repo replicates Neural-Fly[1] project in a simulation environment.

 ## Introduction